mosqueiro/lightning/doc/lightning-withdraw.7.md

 On success, an object with attributes *tx* and *txid* will be returned.

-*tx* represents the raw bitcoin, fully signed, transaction and *txid* represent the bitcoin transaction id.
+*tx* represents the raw zcore, fully signed, transaction and *txid* represent the zcore transaction id.

 On failure, an error is reported and the withdrawal transaction is not created.